BBC Studios Home Entertainment: Rebranding to VCI

+Sale to Kingfisher Group and divesture to Woolworths Group

+On 8 September 1998, SMG, who already held a 26.1% share in VCI, made a £31 million bid to purchase the company outright.
+On 22 September, Kingfisher Group counter-approached with a higher bid of £46.8 million.
+Afterwards, SMG sold its stake in VCI to Kingfisher, allowing them to fully purchase VCI for £59.3 million.
+The deal was closed by December, and VCI plc became a fully-owned subsidiary.

 In January 2000, VCI's music division - MCI (Music Collection International), was renamed as the Demon Music Group.
-On 6 October, VCI exited out of the literature market by selling André Deutsch to Carlton Communications.
+On 6 October, VCI exited the literature market by selling André Deutsch to Carlton Communications.
 This also included literature rights to Granada Media's properties and the Manchester United Books imprint.

 In July 2001, VCI plc was divested with Woolworths as part of the newly formed Woolworths Group.
-In September, the company signed a seven-year agreement with longstanding partner Ragdoll Productions to release the revival of Brum on home video, which was expanded in November 2002 to include Boohbah as a five-year deal.
+In September, VCI expanded their longtime home video agreement with Ragdoll Productions, securing a seven-year deal to release the revival of Brum on home video.
+The deal was expanded again in November 2002 for Boohbah, as a five-year deal.

-At the end of May 2002, the Cinema Club joint venture with Columbia TriStar Home Entertainment was terminated with VCI obtaining full rights to the Cinema Club label and relaunching it as a specialist budget catalogue division while CTHE signed a new joint-venture deal with Universal Pictures (UK) Ltd to form UCA (Universal Columbia Alliance).
+At the end of May 2002, the Cinema Club joint venture with Columbia TriStar Home Entertainment was terminated.
+With this, VCI plc relaunched Cinema Club as a specialist budget catalogue division of the company while CTHE signed a new joint-venture deal with Universal Pictures (UK) Ltd to form UCA (Universal Columbia Alliance).
 In June, VCI plc sold Disc Distribution to Deluxe Video Services, allowing them to physically distribute VCI's products.

-In July 2002, Woolworths Group announced their intentions to sell off the business.
+In July 2002, Woolworths Group announced its intentions to sell off the business.